Halloween Retailers Are Already Selling Ivanka Wigs, And They're Just Too Good

 Purchase a $138 Ivanka Trump sheath dress in millennial pink from Macy’s, if you want to stay true to character:

-And, of course, add a pair of Ivanka Trump pumps in “lite latte” or a strappy pair of nude sandals:
+And, of course, add a pair of Ivanka Trump pumps in “lite latte” or a strappy pair of beige sandals:

 Though if you really want to copy Trump’s Halloween style, she went as Catwoman back in 2012: